IQSS/dataverse/doc/sphinx-guides/source/api/client-libraries.rst

 https://github.com/gdcc/rust-dataverse

 The Rust Dataverse client is a comprehensive crate designed for seamless interaction with the Dataverse API.
 It facilitates essential operations such as collection, dataset, and file management.
-Additionally, the crate includes a user-friendly Command-line Interface (CLI) that brings the full functionality of the library to the command line.
+Additionally, the crate includes a user-friendly command-line interface (CLI) that brings the full functionality of the library to the command line.
 This project is actively maintained by `Jan Range <https://github.com/jr-1991>`_.